 - Therapy Partners

-We are proud to celebrate our fundraising achievements with our students and staff at the end of each academic year.
-Last year we managed to raised over of £46,000.00 raised for charity in just one school year!
-We set ourselves a challenging target for fundraising each year and each year we seem to smash our targets!
+We are proud to celebrate our fundraising achievements with our students and staff as we raise a staggering £50,000 every year.
 This could not be achieved without the commitment of our students, staff and parents to our fund-raising endeavours.